cs-shadowbq/CQL-Queries/README.md

     Aggregate | Aggregate your data utilizing any aggregate functions, such as a sum(), top(), or a groupBy()

+    rename | Rename fields prior to the view

     View |      Perform any final visualization processing such as sorting or table functions.

 ## Get all available fields in the query